ubershmekel/import_or_pip/README.md

 And import_or_pip will just import if jinja2 is installed.download your dependancy if it isn't already installed.

+To install import_or_pip run:

+    pip install import_or_pip

+or download the package from github/pypi and run:

+    python setup.py install

 Note that this is more of a tool for interactive sessions and probably not the right tool for many projects because installing is a big deal that shouldn't just happen on its own.
 But I find it useful.